simonc/mustdown/README.md

 # Mustdown

-Mustdown provides helpers to ease the use markdown, mustache and both of them.
+Mustdown provides helpers to ease the use of markdown, mustache and both of them.

 ## Installation